Through in Two Program (formerly California Promise)

 To qualify for the program, you must:

-- Be an incoming SF State transfer student whose first semester will be Fall 2025.
+- Be an incoming SF State transfer student whose first semester will be Spring 2026.

 - Declare a major that aligns with an SF State-approved ADT pathway.